the-crypt-keeper/the-muse/README.md

 # How does it work?

-The Muse is inserted into the typical logit processing chain, sitting between Temperature and TopK.
+The Muse is essentially a top-k constrained temperature processor.
+It's inserted into the typical logit processing chain, sitting between Temperature and TopK.
 It's job is to make the output a little more creative by reducing the propabilities of the most probable tokens (parameter `top_k`) by a little bit (parameter `damp`).

 ## Examples without Muse